dgreenheck/three-pinata/README.md

 # three-pinata
-Three.js library for fracturing and slicing meshes in real time.
+Three.js library for fracturing and slicing non-convex meshes in real time.